-Islamic extremist group Boko Haram reportedly killed 16 people, including children, in an attack last week in a Nigerian village, continuing its long history of massacres on Christmas Day.
+Islamic extremist group an extremist group that is located primarily in Northern Nigeria More reportedly killed 16 people, including children, in an attack last week in a Nigerian village, continuing its long history of massacres on Christmas Day.

 Nigerian national newspaper THISDAY reported that terrorists raided the Kimba village in the Biu local government area, located in southern Borno State, which the rebels still control.